RupkathaManzur/body-fitness-app/README.md

  Released under the [Open Software License 3.0](LICENSE).

  ## CONTACT INFORMATION
- **EMAIL - rupkathamanzur@yahoo.com**
+ **EMAIL - rupkathamanzur@yahoo.com** :e-mail:

  ## ROAD MAP
  This app has the potential to be developed further.
 More functions can be added in the app and the exercises can be adjusted more.
 If I have time, I want to make this fitness app more useful.
 Such as giving cliets customized workout after taking their data.
 The data will be hidden and cannot be seen by anyone without the user.
-If I can modify the app upto my hope, I will surely launch it in the play store.
+If I can modify the app upto my hope, I will surely launch it in the play store. :woman_technologist:

  ## CONTRIBUTING
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate. :crayon:

 ## ACKNOWLEDGEMENTS
 - LOGO DESIGN - https://www.logopik.com/item/exercise-logo-vector/
 - Exercise pictures in the app - https://www.gettyimages.ca/photos/gym
 - "React Native Web Full App Tutorial - Build a Workout App for iOS, Android, and Web."
-YouTube, uploaded by freeCodeCamp.org, 13 Mar 2019, https://www.youtube.com/watch?v=_CBYbEGvxYY . (helped me to understand hwoa exercise app should function)
+YouTube, uploaded by freeCodeCamp.org, 13 Mar 2019, https://www.youtube.com/watch?v=_CBYbEGvxYY . (helped me to understand how exercise app should function)
 - " REACT NATIVE FOOD APP UI ", Youtube, uploaded by kymzTech, 29 Dec 2020, https://www.youtube.com/watch?v=mSMvVWTu1iM . (helped to to get an idea of page to page transitions)

 ## PROJECT STATUS
-Done for now.
-It can developed further if time permits.
+- Done for now. :heavy_check_mark:
+- It can developed further if time permits. :basecamp: